dell/iDRAC-Telemetry-Reference-Tools/cmd/README.md

 Scalability - Additional endpoints of iDRACs can be supported by adding more containers as it is needed to support the additional processing and data load in the environment.

-Following big databases/analytics platforms are intergrated and tested at this toolset.
+Following big databases/analytics platforms are intergrated and tested with this toolset.
 * ElasticSearch(ELK stack)
 * Prometheus database
-* Timescale Database (PostgreSQL)
+* Timescale Database (PostgreSQL adaptation)
 * Influx DB